 Read on for answers to our most commonly asked questions about your referral.
 If your question is not answered here, or you have difficulty accessing this page, please do get in touch.

-This course is called Families Together.
-The court or your Family Court Advisor believes it will help you and your co-parent work together better.
+The court or your Family Court Adviser (FCA) believes it will help you and your co-parent work together better.
 It gives you tools to reduce conflict and help your children cope during separation.
-Our aim is to support you and your children through this time, and help you find ways to put your children's needs first.
+Our aim is to support you and your children through this time and help you find ways to put your children's needs first.

 It's still highly recommended that you attend the course as soon as possible.
 If you don't attend now, the court will be told.
 You may then be ordered to complete it later, so it's a good idea to do it at the first opportunity.
 It will show the court you are taking steps to help your children.

-The Planning Together course is free for you.
-You can only access the course if you are referred by the court or a Family Court Advisor.
+Planning Together for Children is free for you.
+You can only access the course if you are referred by the court or a Family Court Adviser (FCA).

-If you don't agree with being referred, please contact CAFCASS at [email protected] or speak to your assigned Family Court Advisor (FCA), if you have one.
+If you don't agree with being referred, please contact Cafcass at [email protected] or speak to your assigned Family Court Adviser (FCA), if you have one.